ab € 1.250,– p.P.

 Hue

-<Enjoy breakfast on the boat this morning and perhaps head out for an optional early morning kayak.
-Return to Hanoi by bus (approximately 3.5 hours).
-From there you will board an overnight train bound for Hue.
+<If you’re keen, wake up for sunrise this morning and watch the bay come alive with light from the deck.
+Have breakfast on the boat, then maybe head out for an optional early morning kayak.
+Return to Hanoi by bus, then board an overnight train bound for Hue.
 As the former imperial capital of Vietnam, Hue holds the treasures of Vietnam's royal past.
 It's a curious mix of bustling streets and tranquil settings.
 Although conditions are basic on your train journey, overnight trains are a classic South East Asian experience and the best way to travel long distances with the locals.
 Lie back and enjoy the ride!
-Most trains have a dining carriage serving simple food, but it's a great idea to stock up on fresh bread, cheese and fruit before you head off.
-Notes: Sleeper trains typically have four-berth compartments (occasionally six-berth, depending on seasonal variations) which have bench seats that convert into sleeping bunks.
-A sheet, pillow and blanket are provided, although some travellers prefer to bring their own sleeping sheet.
-On occasion, passengers of different genders will be required to share a compartment and there will be occasions where you'll be sharing with local travellers or travellers who are not part of your group. -
+Most trains have a dining carriage serving simple food, but it's a good idea to stock up on supplies like fresh bread, cheese and fruit before you head off.

 Tag 5